Takuma-AI/openai-images-mcp/README.md

 # OpenAI Image Generation MCP Server

-Enables Claude to create visual images using OpenAI's DALL-E 3.
+Enables Claude to create visual images using OpenAI's latest image generation models (DALL-E 3, and GPT-Image-1 when available).

 ## What This Enables